World Scout Jamboree: History

 Thereafter, a Jamboree has been held every four years.
 There are two exceptions to this: no Jamboree was held between 1937 and 1947 because of the Second World War, and the 1979 Jamboree, which was to be held in Iran, was cancelled due to the political upheaval in the region at that time.
 The Jamboree has been held in different countries around the world.
 The first seven Jamborees were held in Europe.
 The eighth World Jamboree was held in North America where the tradition of moving the Jamboree among the continents began.
 As yet, Africa has not hosted a jamboree.

 To replace the cancelled event of 1979, the World Scout Committee determined that an alternative celebration, the World Jamboree Year should take place.
 Several regional camps took place, such as the 12th Australian/4th Asia-Pacific Jamboree, held in Perth, Western Australia, along with countless Join-in-Jamboree activities — designed to allow Scouts from around the world to participate in an activity that thousands of other Scouts around the world were also participating in at the same time.
 This Join-in programme was reproduced again as part of the Scouting 2007 Centenary celebrations.

-The greatest attendance of all Jamborees was in 2019, where over 45,000 members experienced a Jamboree in West Virginia, US.
-This number represented the permanent contingent who remained for the entire event.
-They were joined by hundreds of thousands of visiting Scouts who participated on a day basis.
+The greatest attendance of all Jamborees was in 1929, where over 50,000 members experienced a Jamboree in Arrowe Park, UK.
+This number represented the number of scouts present at the opening ceremony.
+As it was usual at the time, some scout troops arrived later and some other left before the end of the camp.

 The first Jamboree was more akin to an exhibition of Scouting, allowing visitors to see how things were done in other parts of the world.
 The Second Jamboree was conducted on a camp basis and each successive Jamboree has developed on this format where the programme is typically more activity oriented, with plenty of time for Scouts from different nations to interact and learn about each other in less formal ways than an exhibition would allow.